 How about the environment?

 Your travel to Thailand will have a big impact on the Environment depending on how far you are traveling from.
-Flights, and other fissile-based transportation, waste water, heavy plastic-use, over-fishing, dying coral reefs, deforestation, pesticides, trafficking and working conditions are things that should bother all travelers.
-There is some signs of change as in recycling, beach clean-ups, bamboo straws, eco-resorts and such.
+Smoggy air, waste water, heavy plastic-use, over-fishing, dying coral reefs, deforestation, pesticides, trafficking and working conditions are things that should bother all travelers.
+There is some signs of change as in recycling, beach clean-ups, bamboo straws, eco-resorts with home-grown herbs, vegetables, eggs and such.
 But Thailand, as anywhere else, has a long way to go towards sustainable tourism.
-Resorts and producers have to make travelers pay the full cost of sustainability to reach that goal.
+Resorts and producers have to pull some funds plus make travelers pay the full, actual cost of tourism to reach that goal.